 For example, suppose your niche includes Baby Boomers (as covered in my past article).

-In that case, you’ll likely be more lucky by focusing on Google Ads and text-based content marketing to improve search engine rankings than with first time home-buyers that are often Millennials.
+In that case, you’ll likely be luckier by focusing on Google Ads and text-based content marketing to improve search engine rankings.

-If you want to reach Baby Boomers and Millennials equally, YouTube content and paid Youtube video marketing might be your best bet.
+If you want to equally reach Baby Boomers and Millennials, YouTube content and paid Youtube video marketing might be your best bet.

 3) Your Website

-The trend of this challenge is declining, but still, managing a website seems to continuously be challenging for some marketers.
+The trend of this challenge is declining, but managing a website still seems challenging for some marketers.

-In the same study from 2020, 63% of marketers stated that they were looking to make a website upgrade (source).
+In the same study from 2020, 63% of marketers stated that they were looking to upgrade a website (source).

-One of the major challenges within the context of website management was to increase the performance.
+One of the major challenges within the context of website management was to increase performance.

-This is not surprising since it is one of the most important elements in your marketing to attract visitors, convert them to leads and then hopefully, to paying customers.
+This is not surprising since it is one of the most critical elements in your marketing to attract visitors, convert them to leads, and, hopefully, to paying customers.

-In the context of creating a real estate website, you might also be interested in my article, “How Much to Spend on a Real Estate Website without Losing Your Camisa”.
+In creating a real estate website, you might also be interested in my article, “How Much to Spend on a Real Estate Website without Losing Your Camisa.”

 4) Managing Your Marketing Budget

-I know from the world of media buying that it can get quite challenging to manage the cash flow when you want to scale up winning marketing campaigns.
+I know from the media buying world that it can be quite challenging to manage the cash flow when you want to scale up winning marketing campaigns.

-You need to know what return which campaign is generating to then know which minimum of this revenue needs to be reinvested to further scale the marketing campaign and, thus, make your business grow.
+You need to know what return the campaign generates to know which minimum of this revenue needs to be reinvested to further scale the marketing campaign.

-This can be even more challenging if you do inbound marketing when you have your content production outsourced, and where results usually take much longer to show than for paid traffic campaigns, such as Google Ads or Facebook Ads.
+This can be even more challenging if you do inbound marketing when your content production is outsourced, and results usually take much longer to show than paid traffic campaigns, such as Google Ads or Facebook Ads.

-In this context, I also invite you to read my article “The Hidden Costs of Inbound Real Estate Marketing” here.
+In this context, I invite you to read my article “254 Content Marketing Ideas & Samples [How-To-Included]” here.

 Nevertheless, according to the same survey from above, 64% of marketers report that their marketing budget has increased (source).

-The key here is again to be able to track your return on investment for each campaign and, thus, know your cost per acquisition and additionally also your marketing costs in relation to one sale (cost per sale).
+The key here is to track your return on investment for each campaign and, thus, know your cost per acquisition and your marketing costs to one sale (cost per sale).